MicrosoftDocs/VBA-Docs/api/Project.Assignment.Units.md

 # Assignment.Units property (Project)

 Gets or sets the number of units completed for the assignment.
-Read-write  **Variant**.
+Read/write  **Variant**.

 ## Syntax